amirmohammadkalateh/summary_deep_learning_first_part/README.md

 overfitting :
-l1 and l2 regularization
+1-l1 and l2 regularization
-dropout
+2-dropout
-max_,in_normalization
+3_max_,in_normalization